PrefectHQ/prefect/docs/guides/webhooks.md

 this phase, you may find the [Event Feed](/cloud/events/#event-feed) in the UI to be indispensable for seeing the events as they are happening.

-When Prefect Cloud encounters an error during receipt of a webhook, it will produce a `prefect-cloud.webhook.failed` event in your workspace.
-This event will include critical information about the HTTP method, headers, and body it received, as well as what the template rendered.
+When Prefect Cloud encounters an error during receipt of a webhook, it produces a `prefect-cloud.webhook.failed` event in your workspace.
+This event includes critical information about the HTTP method, headers, and body it received, as well as what the template rendered.
 Keep an eye out for these events when something goes wrong.